 Women with heavy menstrual cycles may suffer embarrassment, missed time from work or school, or discomfort.
 Endometrial ablation offers an effective and minimally invasive solution.
-At Evergreen Women's Health, PC. in Vancouver, Washington, board-certified gynecologist Cynthia McNally, MD, offers endometrial ablation.
-She uses the proven and FDA-approved NovaSure® method to help you find relief.
+At Evergreen Women's Health, PC. in Vancouver, Washington, we offer endometrial ablation.
+We use the proven and FDA-approved NovaSure® method to help you find relief.
 Call today or book online to learn if endometrial ablation is right for you.

 Endometrial ablation is a minimally invasive procedure that helps women find relief from abnormally heavy bleeding.
 The procedure removes your uterine lining.
 You only need one short procedure to experience long-lasting results.

 If you suffer heavy menstrual bleeding that soaks through hygiene products, wakes you from your sleep, and causes embarrassing leaks, endometrial ablation can help you get your life back.

 Endometrial ablation is minimally invasive, quite effective, and requires little downtime, so you can get back to life right away.

 You shouldn’t get pregnant after endometrial ablation, so you should be sure your family is complete.
 If you have an active infection, intrauterine device, or uterine cancer, you should also opt for alternative treatment methods.